geodynamics/aspect/cookbooks/free_surface/doc/free_surface.md

 'free surface' deformation should be applied.
 In this case, we are dealing with the 'top' boundary of a box in 2D.
-There is another significant parameter that needs to be set here: the value for the stabilization parameter &ldquo;theta.&rdquo; If this parameter is zero, then there is no stabilization, and you are likely to see instabilities develop in the free surface.
+There is another significant parameter that needs to be set here: the value for the stabilization parameter "theta."
+If this parameter is zero, then there is no stabilization, and you are likely to see instabilities develop in the free surface.
 If this parameter is one then it will do a good job of stabilizing the free surface, but it may overly damp its motions.
 The default